KohlsAdrian/tshock_server_rest_client/README.md

 And check the REST port number.

-You should provide to the applicattion the server REST PORT, not the server PORT that connect via Terraria game client
+You should provide to the app the server REST PORT, not the server PORT that connect via Terraria game client

 <details>
 <summary>App Client Screenshots</summary>